the trail to the James River landing where slaves were loaded on ships is now commemorated in Richmond

 the slave quarters at "Log Town" in the woods west of the mansion at Gunston Hall are mentioned in some interpretive signs, but none of those pine log structures were re-created like other wooden outbuildings

-Smithfield Plantation in Blacksburg mimics the Gunston Hall approach.
+Smithfield Plantation in Blacksburg mimicked the Gunston Hall approach.
 That plantation was founded in the 1770's not just by Col. William Preston, but also by slaves that he purchased and brought west of the Blue Ridge.

 George Washington, a farmer with his slaves